josh-rdc/Flipkart-Analysis-and-Recommendation-System/README.md

 ## Conclusion and Recommendation

 1. As seen in the initial data analysis, the dataset exhibited significant variability, including long text fields, numerous special characters, skewed numerical distributions, and missing values—reflecting real-world data challenges.
 This required extensive preprocessing to create good model and a practical use-case application.
-Future improvements could include **more refined text processing for descriptions, categories, and specifications**, as well as **integrating global image features** (e.g., color channel statistics, histogram bins, texture, and spatial attributes) to enhance model performance.
+Given the limited time, technical debt was surely evident in this repository in which shortcuts were undertaken just to ensure necessary target features were obtained In the future, improvements could include **more refined text processing for descriptions, categories, and specifications**, as well as **integrating global image features** (e.g., color channel statistics, histogram bins, texture, and spatial attributes) to enhance model performance.

 2. Using a simple text vectorization approach and cosine similarity matrix, a basic product recommendation system was developed.
 While this approach performed well for categories with clear similarities (e.g., clothing, bags, and shoes), **category-based filtering could improve recommendations by ensuring that only relevant products are suggested**.
 Future iterations could explore **hybrid recommendation models that combine content-based filtering with collaborative approaches**.